adamoutler/adamoutler/README.md

   I run a network of Raspberry Pi servers for IoT automation, car systems, and smart home announcements, creating a cohesive environment that enables precise control over multiple devices and tasks.

 - **Containers & Orchestration**
-  I prefer using Docker for containerized development, including tools like [Ollama and Open WebUI](https://github.com/adamoutler/ollama-open-webui) on my custom setup.
+  I prefer using Docker for containerized development, including tools like Ollama and Open WebUI. on my custom setup.

 - **Home Assistant & IoT**
   Integrations for complex setups with custom sensors, device tracking, and event triggers for complete control.